 In all honesty, WPS isn’t up to scratch when it comes to security concerns.
 WPS is fair game to both online and offline attacks via brute force methods.
 For further reading, please check out Brute-forcing Wi-Fi Protected Setup [PDF].

 Let’s for a moment forget the geeky brute force attacks.
 What is to stop anybody from helping themselves to your network (and internet) by pushing the WPS button to get connected?
 Similarly, once pushed, anybody can connect to your network before the WPS protocol expires.
-Those are gaping security
+Those are gaping security loopholes or vulnerabilities.

 The nail in the coffin is that once connected via WPS, you can simply lookup the network password in Wireless Properties in Network and Sharing Center.
 And all it takes is a few clicks.
 For all it’s convenience, those are some gaping security holes, if you ask me.